 ANC/Transparency mode/No mode

 More on this in the app section, but Klipsch also has a suite of command customizations that all work well except for the head gesture commands, think nods and head shakes similar to the Mobvoi Earbuds Gesture.
 At the moment, its functionality is limited and unreliable.

 Yes, you can listen on just one earbud.
 Solo mode, which is for mono listening, overrides the assigned left bud buttons and uses the default right earbud controls.

 Should you download the Klipsch Connect app?

-In order to access most of the T5 II ANC features, you’ll want to download Klipsch Connect.
+To access most of the T5 II ANC features, you’ll want to download Klipsch Connect.
 Even the most technophobic will want it just for firmware updates.
 In fact, on some devices, Klipsch all but forces you to download the app.
-On a Huawei P30 it works without the app, but with a Samsung Galaxy Flip Z Flip 3 5G, the buds won’t finish pairing until you configure the app too.
-Customization runs pretty deep in the app: you can tick off settings like activate ANC when you listen to music, or during phone calls.
+On a HUAWEI P30, it works without the app, but with a Samsung Galaxy Z Flip 3 5G, the buds won’t finish pairing until you configure the app too.
+Customization runs pretty deep in the app: you can tick off settings like “activate ANC” when you listen to music or during phone calls.

 Tinkerers will like that there’s a six-band equalizer to play around with, and visual learners will better understand how the changes affect the frequency response.
 You only get one custom setting, and six presets.
 Unfortunately, if you try to adjust a preset it overrides your previous custom setting.

 Also worth testing out is Dirac HD Sound, a sort of mini version of the Swedish DSP processor included in the Klipsch Connect app.

 You can activate gestures from the app’s Interactions page.
 At the time of this review, the gestures are minimal: nod three times to answer a call, shake three times to reject a call.
 The skip track function (three head shakes) is still in beta, and does not work reliably.